core-wg/senml-spec/draft-ietf-core-senml.md

 : A component of a record that associates a value to a SenML Label for this record.

+SensML:
+: Sensor Streaming Measurement List ({{sec-sensml}}).

+SensML Stream:
+: One or more SenML Records to be processed as a stream.

 This document uses the terms "attribute" and "tag" where they occur with the underlying technologies (XML, CBOR {{RFC7049}}, and Link Format {{RFC6690}}), not for SenML concepts per se.
 Note that